-During the pandemic 44% of companies implemented new recruitment technology, and investment in HR and talent tech is now at an all time high as companies scramble for talent integrations to better attract, develop and retain talent.
+During the pandemic, 44% of companies implemented new recruitment technology, and investment in HR and talent tech is now at an all-time high as companies scramble for talent integrations to better attract, develop and retain talent.

 But this rush to build up the tech stack will see some of these companies end up with little to show for their costly investment.

-For your integrations and talent tech stack to be effective, you need to take a step back and ask how it all fits together and what it’s helping you to achieve.
+For your integrations and talent tech stack to be effective, you need to take a step back and ask how it all fits together, and what it’s helping you to achieve.

 Strategic talent integrations

-At core, your talent tech stack should ease the flow of information across your talent ecosystem, giving you a single source of truth from which you can generate insights, power automation and act with data – in other words, it should make your life easier and your talent efforts more impactful.
+At its core, your talent tech stack should ease the flow of information across your talent ecosystem, giving you a single source of truth from which you can generate insights, power automation, and act with data – in other words, it should make your life easier and your talent efforts more impactful.

 So before you make any buying decisions, decide on your strategy.
 What do you actually want to achieve, and what capabilities and data do you need to get there?
 Where do you need the data to go in your business?
-For example, maybe you want data from a talent intelligence integration to help you tag employees for internal roles to improve internal mobility retention.
-By thinking early on about your strategic aims and goals you can better define what tools and integrations you really need.
+For example, maybe you want data from a talent intelligence integration to help you tag employees for internal roles to improve internal mobility and retention.
+By thinking early on about your strategic aims and goals, you can better define what tools and integrations you really need.

 And this thinking should go beyond just your team.
 Your talent tech strategy should encompass talent acquisition, internal talent development, retention, and your diversity, equity and inclusion (DE&I) efforts.
 If you invest in tools in a silo, you’ll have a patchwork of fragmentary systems and data; it will be much harder to map the whole lifecycle of talent through your business and the flow of skills in and out of it.
 But if you have a coherent, holistic talent strategy, which also aligns with the wider goals of your business, you can start to think about what tools will make that a reality.